All Episodes

 They have been told not to watch the news.

-A Congresswoman's opinion really doesn't matter a whole lot.
+A congresswoman's opinion really doesn't matter a whole lot.

-Uh there's no due process, no presumption of innocence.
+There's no due process, no presumption of innocence.

-I'm not talking about that at all here.
+And in this case, I'm not talking about that at all here.

-Um change of venue sequest sequestering the jury.
+Change of venue, sequest, sequestering the jury.

 I think that also should have happened early on.